 When you send your customer off to a marketplace for verification, it’s more difficult to nurture your customers and encourage loyalty.
 That’s because the marketplace now owns the customer data you would need in order to do just that.
 Affiliate-based models may help you market your brand, but they are also marketing on behalf of your competitors.
 Their allegiance is to themselves.

 Digital verification provides you with zero-party data that you can use to drive nurture programs and create lifelong customers.

 05 Exacerbates Data Privacy Concerns

-Some affiliates require highly personal information like a social security number (SSN).
+Some marketplaces require highly personal information in order to verify, like a social security number (SSN).
 According to Kelton Research, 82% of people surveyed said they would not be willing to provide their SSN to take advantage of a personalized offer.
-And when you put your customers into the hands of affiliates, the affiliates retain the customers’ personally identifiable information (PII), creating greater risk.
+And when you put your customers into the hands of marketplace verification providers, they retain the customers’ personally identifiable information (PII), creating greater risk.

 Digital verification requires only the data people are most willing to provide: name, email, DOB, and it doesn’t hold onto PII.